Eco-Friendly vs Sustainable: What's the Difference?

 No, just because a product is eco-friendly doesn't necessarily mean it is also sustainable.

-When a product is described as eco-friendly, it generally means that making it doesn't harm the environment.
-However, it doesn't always consider long-term impacts or social and economic factors.
+When a product is described as eco-friendly, it generally means that making it doesn't harm the environment, but it doesn't always consider long-term impacts or social and economic factors.

 For example:

 • Biodegradable Utensils: A great idea because they break down faster and cleaner than plastic.
-However, they may not always be composted correctly, leading to landfill waste.
+But if they're not composted correctly, it can still create landfill waste.

 • Recycled Packaging: Helps reduce immediate waste.
 However, it might not be part of a circular economy where materials are continually reused.